-The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the E-P5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-P5 from Olympus.
+The RP is a recent model that features in the current product line-up of Canon.
+In contrast, the E-P5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-P5 was succeeded by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Canon RP or the Olympus E-P5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS RP: